jugglingdev/rock-paper-scissors/README.md

 For the UI, I had a lot of fun learning how to do beautiful color gradients that don't grey out in the middle.
 I found a super useful tool for this task that is linked below.

-I also brought back some CSS skills like `flexbox`, `pseudo-classes`, favicons, relative links, and even relative positioning for the nifty scoreboard.
+I also brought back some CSS skills like `flexbox`, `pseudo-classes`, favicons, relative links, and even relative and absolute positioning for the nifty scoreboard and confetti canvas.

 A new CSS property I learned was `scroll-behavior: smooth`.
 It's perfect for when the user clicks the relative links to scroll down and start the game.
 I also used `cursor: pointer` for the second time since the rock, paper, and scissors buttons aren't links that automatically switch the cursor to the pointer style.

 You know how some websites just have all these little hidden gems?
 Well, since I learned how to `transition` buttons in CSS, I decided to make the `USER` and `COMP` labels as buttons so they could transition on a hover, even though they don't interact with the JavaScript or link anywhere.
 It's just one of those sweet things to make the player smile.

+Let's talk about the confetti.
+If you haven't played it yet, please do so and you'll know what I'm talking about (if you can beat the computer, that is).
+This feature makes me so happy, but I did have to work for it!
+I haven't worked with anything `<canvas>` before, so this was all based out of my own research.
+I knew I wanted a little confetti celebration, and fortunately, I found some code for it from [CodeHim](https://www.codehim.com/animation-effects/javascript-confetti-explosion-effect/).

+z-indez, absolute positioning (fixed???)

+transition for buttons - reworked linear-gradient, background bigger

 ### Continued development